-For most departments, the majority of calls occur one at a time.
+For most departments, most calls occur one at a time.
 However, as communities grow, the propensity for concurrent calls increase.
-When the concurrency reaches a level to which it stretches resources to near capacity, response times begin to extend.
+When the concurrency reaches a level to which it stretches resources to near, or even beyond capacity, response times begin to extend.
 Although multiple medical calls will cause drawdown, especially as concurrency increases, they usually occupy only one or two units at a time.
-Concurrent fire calls, however, are of more concern as they may require multiple unit responses and a larger contingent of manpower for each call, depending upon the dispatch criteria.
+Concurrent fire calls, however, are of more concern as they may require multiple unit responses and a larger contingent of personnel for each call, depending upon the dispatch criteria and the hazard.

-It is also important to note that areas with the highest workload typically have the highest rate of concurrent calls and resource drawdown.
+It is also important to note that geographic areas with the highest workload typically have the highest rate of concurrent calls and resource drawdown.
 This may require response units from other stations to respond into this area more frequently.
-The impact on station area reliability can be affected by several factors, such as units:
+The impact on station area reliability can be affected by several factors, such as:

-- Out of service for mechanical reasons

-- Out of service for training exercises

-- Out of area on move-up deployment

-- Lack of staffing

-- Committed on concurrent calls
+- Units out of service for mechanical reasons - Units out of service for training exercises - Units out of primary area on move-up deployment - Units or stations with lack of staffing - Units committed on concurrent calls

 When these factors impact the reliability of a station to respond within its prescribed territory, response time performance measures for Evesham Township Fire District No.1 can be negatively affected.

 For EFD, there are two effective methods to increase station reliability.
-EFD could use one of the methods or both of the methods below to create systemic efficiencies:
+EFD could use one of the methods or both methods described below to create systemic efficiencies: